core-wg/oscore/draft-ietf-core-object-security.md

 Outer options (marked with 'x' in column U or I of {{fig-option-protection}}) are used to support proxy operations.

-The sending endpoint SHALL include the class U and class I options present in the original message to the options part of the OSCOAP message.
+The sending endpoint SHALL include the class U and class I options present in the original message to the options part of the OSCORE message.
 Class I options (marked with 'x' in column I of {{fig-option-protection}}) SHALL be integrity protected between the endpoints as specified in {{AAD}}.
 All Outer options, including the Object-Security option, SHALL be encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included outer option value.

 The processing of Outer options by the receiving endpoint is specified in {{ver-req}} and {{ver-res}}.